AVilezhaninov/STM32F429VG/03_FreeRTOS_LED_blinking/README.md

-## FreeRTOS setup for STM32F429VG board
+## FreeRTOS setup for STM32F429VG
-Template project for STM32F429VG board with FreeRTOS LED blinking.
+Template project for STM32F429VG with FreeRTOS LED blinking.

 Using CMSIS only.